AlbertineN/yolo/explanation.md

 4. On the terminal run `kubectl config use-context <name of your cluster>` to make sure you are working on the right cluster

 ### set up StatefulSet for our mongodb
-Run the comand `kubectl create -f manifest/mongodb/pvc.yaml -n development` to create a persistent volume claim within our cluster
+Create a workspace where your pods and services will be created and run `kubectl create namespace development` Run the comand `kubectl create -f manifest/mongodb/pvc.yaml -n development` to create a persistent volume claim within our cluster
 Run the comand `kubectl create -f manifest/mongodb/scn.yaml -n development` to create a storage class within our cluster Run the comand `kubectl apply -f manifest/mongodb/priorityclass.yaml -n development` to set up a priorityClass.